 - What do customers, business partners or suppliers feel when they think of the conflict?

 - How is the relationship with the counterpart perceived?

 - What does the person want from the others?

-Active listening, visualising content and maintaining the flow are among the main tasks of this facilitation step.
-Disparaging remarks and personal attacks are out of place here.
+Active listening, visualizing content and maintaining the flow are among the main tasks of this facilitation step.
+Disparaging remarks and personal attacks don't belong here.
 These must be translated into acceptable language.
-After the contentious points have been worked out, only the core points of the conflict remain.
+After the contentious points have been worked out, only the core points of the conflict will remain.